Whether you apply for a new job or sit for appraisal in your current organization, you cannot achieve much without a solid negotiation strategy.

 Once you have successfully negotiated a higher salary, you need to prioritize a lot of important things.

 - Smooth transition of your current responsibilities

-- Avoiding big roles during your notice period (playing it safe)
+- Avoid big roles during your notice period (playing it safe)

-- Learning about the new role and developing the required skills meanwhile
+- Learn about the new role and develop the required skills in the meantime

-- Keeping in touch with your next employer for any follow-ups
+- Keep in touch with your next employer for any follow-ups

-- Happily exit the current job without hurting business relations
+- Happily exit current job without hurting business relations

 Unfortunately, negotiation is a complex process with a bunch of strategies, techniques, and tactics.
 So, don’t forget to balance your thought process and practice-out quite often.
 Even better, it pays off one day.